Entry Requirements

 Entry Types

-Entry types for the 2027 C&T Allēs include the following (see Definitions page for details):
+Entry types for the 2027 C&T Allēs include the following:

 Active Ingredient—an ingredient intended to influence biological activity; and